 The Group performs the annual impairment tests on May 31 of each year.
-The Group recognized an impairment loss of nil, nil and US\$76 (Note 8) on goodwill and other intangible assets not subject to amortization for the years ended May 31, 2008, 2009 and 2010, respectively.
+The Group recognized an impairment loss of nil, US\$76 and nil (Note 10) on goodwill and other intangible assets not subject to amortization for the years ended May 31, 2009, 2010 and 2011, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2008, 2009 AND 2010 (In thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2009, 2010 AND 2011 (In thousands, except share and per share data)

-Acquired intangible assets with finite lives
+Acquired intangible assets with definite lives

-Acquired intangible assets with finite lives consist of trademark and coursewares, and are carried at cost, less accumulated amortization and impairment.
+Acquired intangible assets with definite lives consist of trademark, student base, license and coursewares, and are carried at cost, less accumulated amortization and impairment.
 Amortization of acquired intangible assets is calculated on a straight-line basis over the shorter of the contractual terms or the expected useful lives of the acquired assets.
 The weighted average amortization periods by major intangible assets class are as follows: